-Voluntary Resignation or 1 Fermination with Cause Severance Payment None Short-Term Incentive None Stock Options All options expire immediately.
-(6)(7) Restricted Share Units All RSUs expire immediately.
-(6)(7) Performance Share Units All PSUs expire immediately.
-(6) Deferred Share Units Upon termination, DSUs already vested are settled in Class B subordinate voting shares before the last day of the calendar year of termination.
+Voluntary Resignation or T Fermination with Cause Severance Payment None Short-Term Incentive None Stock Options All options expire immediately.
+(5) Performance Share Units All PSUs expire immediately.
+(5) Deferred Share Units Upon termination, DSUs already vested are settled in Class B subordinate voting shares before the last day of the calendar year of termination.
 However, vested DSUs may be cancelled by the HRCC if the termination of employment is due to a breach of the Code of Ethics.
 All unvested DSUs expire immediately.
 Pension Plan Value of pension benefits payable in accordance with local legal requirements Benefits and Perquisites All benefits and perquisites expire immediately.
 Change of Control Bombardier has no change of control arrangements or agreement with any of its NEOs.
+A termination without cause following a change of control would therefore trigger the provisions set forth for "Termination Without Cause", if any.

 - (1) In the case of the President and Chief Executive Officer, the size of the grant is not affected and vesting is immediate.
 In the event of termination without cause, the stock options must be exercised before the earlier of the date which is three years following the termination date or their original expiration date.
-In the event of death, the stock options must be exercised by the estate before the earlier of the date which is one year following the date of death or their original expiration date and in any event not later than the earlier of one year following the date of death or three years after the resignation date, in case of death following a voluntary resignation. - (2) In the case of the President and Chief Executive Officer, the RSU grants are not affected and, provided he is at least 59 years old, vesting is immediate.
-The same applies if the President and Chief Executive Officer becomes disabled at any age. - (3) The same applies if the individual takes a leave of absence resulting from sickness, disability, maternity, paternity, parental leave or adoption. - (4) In the case of the President and Chief Executive Officer, the PSU grants are not affected.
-The same applies if the President and Chief Executive Officer becomes disabled. - (5) Provided however that no stock option shall be exercised after the earlier of their original expiration date, and if applicable, three years from the retirement, voluntary authorized leave of absence or disability leave of absence date. - (6) In the case of a voluntary resignation of the President and Chief Executive Officer on or after February 13, 2018 but prior to June 13, 2020, the size of the grants is reduced in proportion to the length of service between the award date and the date of departure to the length of the total vesting period subject to a six-month prior notice and the presentation of a succession plan to the HRCC. - (7) In the case of a voluntary resignation of the Senior Vice President and Chief Financial Officer before August 10, 2018, the size of the grants received on August 10, 2015 further to his hiring is reduced in proportion to the length of service between the award date and the date of departure to the length of the total vesting period.
+In the event of death, the stock options must be exercised by the estate before the earlier of the date which is one year following the date of death or their original expiration date and in any event not later than the earlier of one year following the date of death or three years after the resignation date, in case of death following a voluntary resignation. - (2) In the case of the President and Chief Executive Officer, the PSU grants are not affected.
+The same applies if the President and Chief Executive Officer becomes disabled. - (3) The same applies if the individual takes a leave of absence resulting from sickness, disability, maternity, paternity, parental leave or adoption. - (4) Provided however that no stock option shall be exercised after the earlier of their original expiration date, and if applicable, three years from the retirement, voluntary authorized leave of absence or disability leave of absence date. - (5) In the case of a voluntary resignation of the President and Chief Executive Officer prior to June 13, 2020, the size of the grants is reduced in proportion to the length of service between the award date and the date of departure to the length of the total vesting period subject to a six-month prior notice and the presentation of a succession plan to the HRCC.